pingcap/talent-plan/rust/projects/parallelism/project.md

 }, inputs);
 ```

-That `iter` calls your closure many times.
-But since you are going to need to
+That `iter` calls your closure many times, measuring each iteration.
+But since
-set up a lot of threads beforehand, that is work that you don't want to measure.
+you are going to need to set up a lot of threads beforehand, that is work that
-If you can do the setup only once for multiple iterations then the setup can
+you don't want to measure.
+If you can do the setup only once for multiple
-go outside the closure, like
+iterations then the setup can go outside the closure, like

 ```rust
 let c = Criterion::default();